 And I guess the extra stress on my body through my exercise regime again amplified the effects of not getting enough good quality protein.
 This by no means has to happen, but it can if you’re not vigilant.
 Even with my background studying nutrition I wasn’t prepared for exactly what this way of eating meant until I tried it for myself and got first hand experience.

 How to Put Together a ‘Nutritionally Complete’ Plant Based Meal

 It’s absolutely vital that before entering into this new way of eating that you know the basics of food combining and putting together a complete meal.
-This means understanding plant amino acids, low GI carbohydrates, healthy fats, fruits and vegetables.
+This means understanding complete plant amino acids, low GI carbohydrates, healthy fats, fruits and vegetables.

 It did take me about 3 attempts at this way of eating before I stopped craving meat and dairy, and it was only on my third attempt that something just ‘clicked’ and I knew it was for good.
-I can still remember that ‘clicking’ now strangely enough, almost like my body was talking to me and telling me what it wanted and didn’t want anymore.
+I can still remember that ‘clicking’ now strangely enough, almost like my body was talking to me and telling me what it did and didn’t want anymore.
+Weird!

 The 90/10 Rule

 The key is to NOT beat yourself up if you give in at times; just keep going at it.
 After all, you’re trying to change a lifetime of conditioned and habitual thinking patterns around food; patterns that your mind isn’t going to give up without a fight, so just go easy on your poor self.
 That’s probably my number one rule that I also impose upon myself because if you try to be perfect you will surely fail.
 I find sticking to a 90/10 rule works fine: 90% good stuff and 10% leeway for the things you enjoy and don’t want to give up.